Exploring Tagless Final pattern for extensive and readable Scala code

 apply returns a result wrapped in the desired

 Wrapper class.
 Although he trait might seem confusing, taking a look at some examples hopefully will clear things up:

 Our bridges are really simple.
 They take a single Scala value

 number: Int and convert it into an expression in our language.
 Since we are operating only on given

 L we cannot represent incorrect logic, like incrementing a String.
-This approach for bridges is “fine grained” – we build only simple expressions.
-But can easily combine those simple expression into bigger ones:
+This approach for bridges is “fine-grained” – we build only simple expressions.
+But can easily combine those simple expressions into bigger ones:

 or just follow a “coarse grained” approach where we express bigger algorithms straight away